House Rules of the Game

 Out of bounds

-- if the ball hits the side nets the ball is placed at the location it hit 1 yd from wall, except is it hits the side net inside the red line it is placed 1 yd from the walls at the red line
+- If the ball hits the side nets the ball is placed at the location it hit 1 yd from wall, except if it hits the side net inside the red line, in which case it is placed 1 yd from the walls at the red line.

-- if the ball hits the top nets it is put in play where it hit the net, except if it hits within the red line area goes to the red line
+- If the ball hits the top nets it is put in play where it hit the net, except if it hits within the red line area, in which case it goes to the red line.

-- when the ball hits the nets the team which gains possession has 5 seconds to get the ball back in play or the referee can award the ball to the other team, except on a guaranteed substitution when they are allowed 15 seconds
+- When the ball hits the nets the team that gains possession has 10 seconds to get the ball back in play or the referee can award the ball to the other team.

-- the goalie can pick the ball up with their hands if passed back to him from within the red lines, players cannot bring the ball back into the red area and then pass it back for the goalie to pick up
+- The goalie can pick the ball up with their hands if passed back to them from within the red lines, players cannot bring the ball back into the red area and then pass it back for the goalie to pick up.

-- in the over 35 coed, and the premier leagues the goalie cannot throw the ball in the air past half field
+- The goalie cannot throw the ball in the air past half field on the large field.

 The following are NOT allowed:

-- spitting on the field – Spitting is unsanitary, unsightly, and potentially dangerous.
+- Spitting on the field – Spitting is unsanitary, unsightly, and potentially dangerous.
 Please refrain or spit into trash cans on the side of the field.
-Spitting on the field will be penalized with a YELLOW CARD.
+Spitting on the field will be penalized with a blue card.

-- two hands on the boards while shielding the ball is not allowed, two hands can be placed on the boards to break/protect from crashing into the boards
+- Two hands on the boards while shielding the ball is not allowed.
+(Two hands CAN be placed on the boards to break a fall or protect yourself from crashing into the boards.)

 Time penalties/cards are at the sole discretion of the referees.

 All cases not covered by the above are governed by fifa laws of the game and the Official Rules of US Indoor Soccer.

 Allsport arena reserves the rights to change or amend any rule at any time of the soccer season.